api-platform/docs/tutorial/api.md

 When you're done with the demo app and want to create your own API:

 * empty the `app/config/schema.yml` file
-* delete all PHP files in the `src/AppBundle/Entity/` directory
+* delete all PHP files in directories `src/AppBundle/Entity/` and `src/AppBundle/DataFixtures/`

 ## Generating the data model